Newsroom2025-02-18T09:24:00+00:00

 Footnotes:

-Highs today of 16 degrees in London and 13 in Wrexham.
+Highs today of 9 degrees in Southampton and 1 degree in Berlin.

 Be part of the MMB.
 Thoughts on this week’s content, or interviews you’ve seen, heard, or (best of all) done.
 We’re @insideedgemedia or just reply to this email.